orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.diskCache.pageSize

-Size of page of disk buffer in kilobytes,!!!
+Size of page of disk buffer (in kilobytes). !!!
 NEVER CHANGE THIS VALUE !!!.

 ```
 Setting name...: storage.diskCache.pageSize